 - Click Schedule Image to create manual or scheduled images from your running servers.

 - Click Rebuild From Image to overwrite your current server with a previously saved image or a new image of your choosing.

 - Click Enter Rescue Mode to troubleshoot and perform security checks on your server.

 You can perform the following essential management tasks without logging directly into your server:

 - Click Emergency Console to open the Linux shell window or Windows® command prompt window so that you can issue commands directly on your server.

 - Click Resize to vertically scale your computing power (not available for all servers).

-Click Change Password to change the root password on Linux servers or the Administrator password on Windows.
+Click Change Password to change the root password on Linux servers or the password for the administrator on Windows®.